JamesG9802/Game-Mod-Q4/README.md

 - The player has 3 energy to spend on cards each turn.
 - Each battle ends when the enemies all run out of health.

-To play the mod, just select play the game and you the custom map will load for the mod.
+To play the mod, just select play the game and the custom map will load for the mod.